Angel-Rios-Zam/Skills/README.md

 # Skills
 This repository shows some of my proyects I've worked on.
-Contains material of Relational Data Bases and Machine Learnning Skills with Python
+Contains material of Relational Data Bases and Machine Learnning skills with Python